wpsharks/s2member-kb/tutorials/2016/300-installing-s2member.md

 - Download the *s2Member Pro Add-on* zip file from your account at *s2member.com*.
 - Extract the files from the zip file.
 Inside the top-level folder you've extracted, you'll find the `s2member-pro` folder.
 - Log in to your web server using FTP.
+(You can use an application like [FileZilla](http://s2member.com/r/filezilla-quick-start-for-s2member/).)
 - Navigate to the plugins folder for your installation of *WordPress*.
 This is `/wp-content/plugins/` by default.
 - Upload the `s2member-pro` folder to your plugins folder.
 - After the files have uploaded you should see the following new folders in your plugins folder: